The Klarix Method

 Human-gated synthesis

-The deliverable is not a research dump.
-Each prospect comes with named decision-makers, the wedge that earns a reply, draft outbound copy, and a battle card sized for mid-call use.
-The dossier exists to start a sales conversation, so it is structured for one.
+Not a research dump.
+Each prospect lands with named decision-makers, the wedge that earns a reply, draft outbound, and a battle card sized for mid-call use.
+The dossier starts the sales conversation.
+We structure it for one.

 Deliver in 3–7 days

 Most CI is stale by the time it lands.
-Our delivery window is three to seven business days from the kick-off call to the first dossier, including the human review pass.
-Monthly refreshes after that.
-The longer we work together, the more depth compounds.
+Three to seven business days from kickoff to first dossier, human review included.
+Monthly refreshes compound from there.

 Ship a named, dated package

-The bundle includes the dossiers, the battle cards, the SWOT, the outreach drafts, the source list, and a methodology footer with the model and date stamp for every section.
-Everything we did is auditable.
-If a buyer asks "where did this number come from?" we have the URL ready.
+The bundle: dossiers, battle cards, SWOT, outreach drafts, source list, and a methodology footer with model and date stamp per section.
+Auditable end to end.
+Ask where a number came from.
+We have the URL.

 Coverage gate

-Every dossier section in the spec must be present, marked placeholder_ok, or explicitly absent with a reason.
-The reviewer (a human, not a model) signs the coverage matrix.
+Every spec'd section is present, marked placeholder_ok, or explicitly absent with a reason.
+A human, not a model, signs the coverage matrix.

 Citation gate

-A deterministic auditor walks the markdown and confirms 80% of factual lines carry a citation and 60% carry a date.
+A deterministic auditor walks the markdown.
+80% of factual lines must carry a citation.
+60% must carry a date.
 Below threshold, the bundle does not ship.

 Voice gate